New from Adobe Type: Bickham Script Pro 3

 Today we’re delighted to add the newest release from the Adobe Type team to our subscription library, Bickham Script Pro 3.
 Designed by Richard Lipton, this updated version of Bickham Script expands the character set to cover Greek and Cyrillic scripts and plugs in even more of the contextual alternate programming that makes this typeface perform so beautifully.

-Bickham Script is based on the masterful penmanship of George Bickham, who compiled examples of his finest work and that of his contemporaries in The Universal Penman in 1870.
+Bickham Script is based on the masterful penmanship of George Bickham, who compiled examples of his finest work and that of his contemporaries in The Universal Penman in the 18th century.
 It makes for a fantastic display face — undeniably elegant without feeling fanciful.
 (The English round hand style started out as a business hand, after all.)